Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 that can achieve different styles, concepts or functions.

 ## Where do I start?
-The easiest, best, and most straightforward way to use Stable Diffusion is through a client called [webui by Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+The easiest, best, and most straightforward way to use Stable Diffusion is through a client called [webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) by **Automatic1111**.
-It is also available for macOS w/ [Apple Silicon](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Installation-on-Apple-Silicon) too apparently.
+It is also available for [macOS w/ Apple Silicon](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Installation-on-Apple-Silicon) too apparently.
 You will need to download **[Python3.10](https://www.python.org/downloads/)** as well as **[git](https://git-scm.com/downloads)** first.
 Then clone (download) the repository to a folder of choice.
 You will also need a decent graphic card (GPU) with high amount of VRAM.
 Alternatively, there are also GoogleColab versions of the client that you can run online.